Image Credit: VTT Studio/Shutterstock.com

-While biodiesel is a potential alternative to diesel produced from fossil fuels, there are still barriers towards the creation of high efficiency biodiesel.
+While biodiesel is a potential alternative to diesel produced from fossil fuels, there are still barriers to the creation of high-efficiency biodiesel.
 The quality and performance of biodiesels are considerably influenced by their fatty acid methyl ester (FAME) content.

 Fourier transform infrared (FT-IR) spectroscopy using the Pearl™ liquid transmission unit from Specac offers a fast, accurate, and easy method to establish the FAME content of biodiesel.